devaku/rajs-rentals/README.md

 # Raj's Robot Rentals

-A website that calculates the model rentals for a particular given a specified duration.
+A website that calculates the model rentals for a particular model given a specified duration.

 ## Credits